Karenxzr/MultiNEP/README.md

 You can also change parameters such as $\lambda_g$ or $\lambda_m$.
 Run `?nep` to find more details.

 ## Reference
-- Xu Z, Lee B, Marchionni L, Wang S. MultiNEP: a Multi-omics Network Enhancement framework for Prioritizing disease genes and metabolites.
+- Zhuoran Xu, Luigi Marchionni, Shuang Wang, MultiNEP: a multi-omics network enhancement framework for prioritizing disease genes and metabolites simultaneously, Bioinformatics, Volume 39, Issue 6, June 2023, btad333, https://doi.org/10.1093/bioinformatics/btad333
-- Ruan P, Wang S. DiSNEP: a Disease-Specific gene Network Enhancement to improve Prioritizing candidate disease genes.
-Brief Bioinform.
-2021 Jul 20;22(4):bbaa241. doi: 10.1093/bib/bbaa241.
-PMID: 33064143.